 2 teaspoons plain flour

 1/4 cup water, extra

-Serve this with pasta, gnocchi, mashed potato or Trganci (see link below)
+Serve this with pasta, mashed potato, gnocchi or Trganci (see link below)

 Add paprika, passata, ajvar and extra water-to cover the meat.
 Stir, simmer for 15 minutes.
 Taste for seasoning now, add more if needed.
 Simmer a further 15 minutes.
 The meat should be soft by this stage, if not, cook a further 15 minutes.

-Mix together the flour and 1/4 cup water, add slowly to the goulash, stir it through.
+If your stew is too thin and you would like it thicker, now you mix together the flour and 1/4 cup water, until it is smooth, add slowly to the goulash, stir it through.
 Simmer for a further 20 minutes.
-Serve with trganci, gnocchi or pasta.

 Pin it: www.pinterest.com/pin/399413060682212206/